WebAssembly/spec/proposals/Exceptions.md

 The _body_ of the try block is the list of instructions before the first catching instruction.
-The _body_ of each catch block is the sequence of instructions following the corresponding catching instruction, and the next catching instruction (or the `end` instruction if it is the last catch block).
+The _body_ of each catch block is the sequence of instructions following the corresponding catching instruction, and the next catching instruction (or the `end` instruction if it is the last catching block).

 The `catch` instruction has an exception tag associated with it.
 The tag identifies what exceptions it can catch.
-That is, any exception created with the corresponding exception constructor.
-Blocks that begin with a `catch` instruction are considered a _tagged_ catch block.
+That is, any exception created with the corresponding exception tag.
+Catch blocks that begin with a `catch` instruction are considered a _tagged_ catch block.

 The last catch block of an exception can be a tagged catch block.
 Alternatively, it can begin with the `else` instruction.
 If it begins with the `else`